Elected until: 2023. First elected: 2015. Nationality: German.

 During his apprenticeship, he was already active as ombudsman and youth representative for IG Metall and subsequently became union secretary in Gaggenau in 1989.
-In 1996, he was elected as second authorized representative and in December 2003 as first authorized representative of IG Metall in Gaggenau.
-In addition to his job, he completed the Fernuni Hagen courses in business administration and completed a study program at the Malik-Management-Center in St. Gallen with a master’s degree in Management in 2011.
+In 1996, he was elected as Second Authorized Representative and in December 2003 as Chief Authorized Representative of IG Metall in Gaggenau.
+In addition to his job, he completed courses at the FernUniversität Hagen in Business Administration and a study program at the Malik-Management-Center in St. Gallen with a Master’s Degree in Management in 2011.

-Roman Zitzelsberger is a member of the following further legally mandatory supervisory boards and comparable supervisory bodies:
+Roman Zitzelsberger is a member of the following other legally mandatory supervisory boards and comparable supervisory bodies:

 In addition, he is also a member in many economic policy and state policy-making bodies.